mui/material-ui/docs/data/material/components/accordion/accordion.md

 - Accordion: the wrapper for grouping related components.
 - Accordion Summary: the wrapper for the Accordion header, which expands or collapses the content when clicked.
-- Accordion Details: the wrapper for Accordion content.
+- Accordion Details: the wrapper for the Accordion content.
 - Accordion Actions: an optional wrapper that groups a set of buttons.

 {{"demo": "AccordionUsage.js", "bg": true}}